 Office of Undergraduate Research News

-The Office of Undergraduate Research inspires and supports undergraduates in their efforts to discover, innovate, create, and experience research at UNLV.
-OUR provides programs for professional development, offers ways to find out more about research on our campus and the community, and connects undergraduates and faculty with resources necessary for successful research experiences.
+The Office of Undergraduate Research (OUR) inspires and supports undergraduates in their efforts to discover, innovate, create, and experience research at UNLV.
+OUR offers professional development programs, provides opportunities to learn more about research on campus and in the community, and connects undergraduate students and faculty with resources necessary for successful research experiences.

 Current Undergraduate Research News